DevExpress/devextreme-documentation/concepts/Common/Security Considerations/20 HTML Encoding/30 Potentially Dangerous API Members/0 Potentially Dangerous API Members.md

-DevExtreme components encode HTML in most cases.
-However, several components include API members that allow you to disable or bypass the encoding.
+Several components include API members that allow you insert unencoded HTML.
 The following sections describe these potentially vulnerable API members.